 Admission Process in China

-When you apply in a Chinese university, the following things are required for a smooth admission process.
+When you apply to a Chinese university, the following things are required for a smooth admission process.
 The following factors are to be taken care of after you have selected a university and subject to study in China.

 - Age-The first thing that you need to take care of is your age.
 If you want to study a course in China and that too bachelor’s degree, then you must be under the age of 30 years.
 In China, you cannot apply for a bachelor’s degree if you have either crossed 30 at the time of application or you will, when the course will actually start.
 If you wish to study master’s degree, then your age should be below 40.